mcminis1/mr-graph/README.md

     return await g()
 ```

-More information to be found soon on read the docs!
+More information can be found on read the docs!